 The future of technology

 What it won’t be like: The film Elysium (2013), where the super-rich, led by Jodie Foster, have abandoned earth to live on a luxury space station.

 What it could be like: Technology underpins everything we’ve looked at so far – food, health, relationships and work.
 We’re heading into a future where improved battery technology will likely enable better electric cars, personal flying machines, Hyperloop transportation systems, private space tourism and drone delivery services.
-We’ll probably wear Band Aid-style fitness sensors on our skin, charge our devices using wireless power, let algorithms optimise and guard our homes, and have virtual assistants (the next generation of Google Now, Siri and Cortana) to help us manage the flood of data and make sense of it.
+We’ll probably wear Band Aid-style fitness sensors on our skin, charge our devices using wireless power, let algorithms optimise and guard our homes, and have virtual assistants (the next generation of Google Assistant, Siri and Cortana) to help us manage the flood of data and make sense of it.

 The future is… unpredictable

 Predicting the future is notoriously risky, especially if you claim to be an expert and then get it spectacularly wrong.
 In 1883 Lord Kelvin, president of Britain’s Royal Society, declared ‘X-rays will prove to be a hoax.’
 Arthur Summerfield, the US Postmaster General in 1959, predicted that mail would be ‘delivered within hours from New York to Australia by guided missiles’.
 And we should be glad that Alex Lewyt’s 1955 notion of ‘nuclear-powered vacuum cleaners’ never made it to the drawing board.